 - Psychological aspects and self confidence were related with improved performance in Dutch gymnasts (study)

 - It facilitated performance on 14 interviewed world-class athletes (study)

-Try this small and easy ways to boost your self-confidence.
-I have tried most of them, and I cannot say I'm a master, but it has definitely improved over time.
+Try these small and easy ways to boost your self-confidence.
+I have tried most of them, and it has definitely improved over time.

 - Positive affirmations and self-talking

 - Write down your goals and requirements